bellingcat/instagram-location-search/README.md

 instagram-scraper @creds.txt --filename @location_ids.txt --location --include-location --destination <output dir>
 ```

-## Getting an Instagram session ID
+## Getting Instagram cookies

+This now requires the entire cookie string, in the format of an HTTP request header.
+Details TK.

 __Important: an Instagram session ID should be treated like a password — it provides full access to the Instagram account.
 Using this session ID in multiple places or on multiple computers may trigger Instagram to invalidate all session IDs.
 Using this session ID for any purpose other than the official Instagram website or application may be a violation of the Instagram Terms of Service and could lead to account suspension.__